 The Olympic Peninsula has countless options for outdoor activities and unique experiences.
 Our trip there was filled with fun, but eventually, after hours of adventuring, we began to crave a place to unwind and recharge.
 Luckily, we had booked a room at Domaine Madeleine in Port Angeles – exactly the peaceful oasis we needed!

-This beautiful bed and breakfast is located on a high bluff overlooking the Strait of Juan de Fuca.
+While there are plenty of hotels in Port Angeles, Domaine Madeleine really caught our attention.
+This beautiful bed and breakfast in Port Angeles is located on a high bluff overlooking the Strait of Juan de Fuca.
 It is tucked away in a quiet neighborhood about 20 minutes outside of downtown Port Angeles, WA.
 Which makes it a great base for Olympic National Park explorations, wine tours, beach walks and visiting lavender farms.

 When we reached the gate to Domaine Madeleine, we watched with anticipation as it swung open to reveal a wonderfully landscaped garden!
 The perfect first impression for a very special place.

 Main House at Domaine Madeleine